erikdi/Loop/FEATURES.md

 -  Triggered if either Glucose or Rileylink is missing.
 Not super reliable.

+## Logging of G5/6 Sensor information

+-  Logs sensor start date and calibration information to Nightscout.

 # Additional Features for consideration

 ## Don't turn off bolus below min guard